 While there is a surprising amount of modern research on the medicinal uses, such research has been limited due to its legal status.
 The conditions marijuana are most widely used for include nausea and vomiting (particularly associated with chemotherapy), seizure disorders, migraine headaches, glaucoma, muscle spasms, including those associated with multiple sclerosis, Tourette’s syndrome, obsessive-compulsive disorder, attention deficit disorder, irritable bowel syndrome and inflammatory bowel disease, premenstrual syndrome, menstrual cramps, Alzheimer’s disease, poor appetite associated with wasting diseases like AIDS and with chemotherapy, asthma, insomnia, anxiety, depression and chronic pain, especially neuropathic pain, a difficult-to-treat type of pain associated with cancer, diabetes and neurological disorders.
 Medical marijuana is also increasingly being used to treat cancer based on recent research showing it can kill at least some types of cancer cells.
 There are many individuals with conditions for which medical marijuana appears to work far better than any known pharmaceutical medicine.

-Thirty-three states and Washington DC have legalized the medical use of marijuana and ten of these have legalized it for recreational use.
+Thirty-three states and Washington DC have legalized the medical use of marijuana and thirteen of these have legalized it for recreational use.
 This is leading to refinement of its medical uses.
 Products with only CBD and only trace amounts of THC are now legal in every state.

 There are 2 main strains, sativa, which is more stimulating, and indica, which is more sedating, but there are hundreds of substrains that contain various mixtures of the 400+ chemicals found in cannabis.
 The main chemical in cannabis that causes the “high” is THC ( Tetrahydrocannabinol), which also appears to have anti-cancer properties.
 The other main medically-active substance is CBD (Cannabidiol).
 This does not make people feel “stoned” but is anti-inflammatory and reduces pain, anxiety and muscle spasm and also appears to have anti-cancer properties.
 Thus, some strains are better for insomnia or muscle spasms, some better for nausea or appetite, etc. Besides smoking the plant, it can be used orally and topically.
 Vaporizers allow one to inhale the vapors without smoke.
 Many users do not want the “high” associated with marijuana.
 Using it topically relieves pain without altering consciousness, as does ingesting the juice of fresh leaves, or choosing strains high in CBD.